openspeech-team/openspeech/README.md

 ### Install from pypi

-You can install openspeech with pypi.
+You can install OpenSpeech with pypi.
 ```
 pip install openspeech-core
 ```